-If you are planning a special event that involves a temporary lane or road closure, the Department of Transport and Main Roads’ (TMR) Special Event Traffic Marshal scheme allows volunteers to conduct limited traffic control activities in situations where accredited Traffic Controllers may not be required for basic and low risk traffic duties.
+If you are planning a special event that involves a temporary lane or road closure, you could use the Department of Transport and Main Roads’ (TMR) Special Event Traffic Marshal scheme.
+The scheme allows volunteers to conduct limited traffic control activities where you may not require accredited traffic controllers for basic and low risk traffic duties.

-Prior to the scheme being introduced, volunteers could not legally control traffic.
-Event Marshals could only direct pedestrians at an event as directed by an accredited Traffic Controller, TMR or acting under the direction of police officers.
+Prior to the scheme's introduction, volunteers could not legally control traffic.
+Event marshals could only direct pedestrians at an event as directed by an accredited traffic controller, TMR or acting under the direction of police officers.

-Now, the scheme allows appropriately trained volunteers to act as Event Traffic Marshals (ETM) in low speed, low traffic environments to support special events in a safe way.
+The scheme now allows appropriately trained volunteers to act as Event Traffic Marshals (ETM) in low speed, low traffic environments to support special events in a safe way.

-ETMs are only authorised to undertake basic and low risk traffic duties at permitted special events where a risk assessment has been conducted by an accredited Traffic Management Designer and outlined in a Traffic Guidance Scheme (TGS).
+ETM's are only authorised to undertake basic and low risk traffic duties at permitted special events where a risk assessment was conducted by an accredited Traffic Management Designer and outlined in a Traffic Guidance Scheme (TGS).

-As a general rule, events being held on road/s that meet the following traffic environment criteria are eligible to be considered for review by a Traffic Management Designer:
+As a general rule, events held on road/s that meet the following traffic environment criteria are eligible for consideration for review by a Traffic Management Designer: